 The Faculty of Health Sciences currently recognises a number of undergraduate courses from various Australian universities that meet the academic eligibility for this course.
 If you have graduated (or will successfully graduate) from any of these recognised courses you are not required to submit a checklist.

-If you have not graduated from any of the recognised courses then complete the checklist and statutory declaration and email to the discipline along with all supporting documentation.
+If you have not graduated from any of the recognised courses then complete the checklist and email to the discipline along with all supporting documentation.
 Please be aware that all documents have to be submitted as softcopies – refer to the checklist for the list of supporting documents that have to be provided.
-Late or incomplete submissions including not submitting the statutory declaration will result in your application being rejected.
+Late or incomplete submissions will result in your application being rejected.